rdeioris/LuaMachine/Tutorials/SimpleDialogueSystem.md

 We can easily implement a shop for each character by simply generating the questions from a Lua table:

-Le'ts improve it by adding the 'gold/money' concept:
+Let's improve it by adding the 'gold/money' concept:

 ## More Talking Characters